kyegomez/UCF/README.md

 #### How: What is the experiment plan?
 The initial phase involves creating a prototype to demonstrate basic integration between two major cloud services.
 Following feedback, we will expand to include more services and functionalities.
 Beta testing with select organizations will help refine features and user experience.

+## Features
+- **Unified Cloud Management**: Integrate services from AWS, Azure, Google Cloud, etc.
+- **Multi-Language Support**: Bindings available for Python, JavaScript, Java, and more.
+- **High Performance**: Rust backend ensures speed and reliability.
+- **Security and Compliance**: Adheres to industry-standard security protocols.
+- **Establish your own private cloud**: Establish your own private cloud with minimal setup using widely known protocols

 #### When: When does it ship and what are the milestones?
 - **Q1 2024:** Project initiation, team assembly, and initial research.